 - Must have a 90 average or above.

 - Must not have missed the class more than 2 days.

 - Must have no more than 3 tardies to class.

-- Must have no more than 3 demerits.

 In some courses teachers may elect to give a non-traditional type of exam (project or performance based exam) which students will not be allowed to exempt.
 Final exams in any course, including AP courses, will NOT be exempt.